Skip to main content

 }

-This annotation replaces default constraints for a parameter with explicitly defined constraints.
-Each method of the methods array should return a list of ConditionalConstraint that should be applied to the given parameter at the correspondending index off the affectedIdentifiers array.
+This annotation replaces the default constraints for parameters with explicitly defined constraints.
+Each method in the methods array should return a list of ConditionalConstraint instances to be applied to the parameter at the corresponding index of the affectedIdentifiers array.